wilsonrljr/sysidentpy/docs/book/4-Model-Structure-Selection.md

 >>> x2 represents 2.13% of the variation in y,
 >>> x3 represents 52.46% of the variation in y
 ```
-In this case, $x1$ have the highest $err$ value, so we have choose it to be the first orthogonal vector.
+In this case, $x1$ have the highest $err$ value, so we have chosen it to be the first orthogonal vector.

 ```python
 q1 = x1.copy()